How to Get a Great Live Vocal Sound, On Stage and Off

 Another problem for vocalists is getting a good monitor sound for them without their microphone feeding back.
 Here are two simple ways to fix this:

-- Placement - Make sure the microphone is not pointing at the monitors.
+- Placement – Make sure the microphone is not pointing at the monitors.
 EVER.
-If you crank the gain of the mic up and send a bunch of it to the monitor, it will immediately start feeding back as soon as you point it that way.
-Feedback is produced when the microphone is listening to what’s coming out of the monitor.
-And if the sound keeps going in circles, again and again, it will start screeching with feedback.
+If you crank the gain of the mic up and send a bunch of it to the monitor, it will immediately if the sound keeps going in circles, again and again, it will start screeching with feedback.
 That’s why you have to point the microphone away from the monitor, so that it can’t actually hear its own sound.

 - Monitor Mix – Before you start adding more of her vocals in the monitor, first ask if you can take something else out.
 There is only so much you can add to the monitor mix.
 Less is more, so decreasing the guitars might sound better than adding more voice.
 If you’re feeding every instrument into her monitor she won’t hear herself at all because all the other instruments are screaming for her attention.

-In fact, one of the bonuses I’ve added to my new eBook, Live Sound Survival, tackles these common problems.
+In fact, one of the bonuses I’ve added to our new course, Live Sound Basics, tackles these common problems.

 From knowing how to EQ any instrument on stage, as well as the P.A. itself, to dealing with echo-y venues and stage miking, the Quick Solutions to Common Live Sound Problems helps you fix a lot of the same problems you all are having.